 How to take Quercetin

 Direct injection and oral administration of Quercetin alone or in conjunction with localized hyperthermia for those who are on a breast cancer journey is available through qualified holistic and integrative health centers and professionals.
 For health maintenance and as part of a preventative Healthy Breast protocol, however, quercetin is excellent to take in supplement form by itself or in combination with other complementary substances, such as Resveratrol (many quality supplement companies offer this combination).
-The Quercetin that has been repeatedly tested by the RGCC labs in Greece can be found in my store.

 Dr. Veronique Desaulniers, better known as Dr. V, is the founder of The 7 Essentials System, a step-by-step guide that teaches you exactly how to prevent and heal breast cancer naturally.
 To get your free 7-day mini e-course, and to receive her weekly action steps and inspiring articles on the power of natural medicine, visit www.breastcancerconqueror.com.